umar11b/k3s-showcase/README.md

 Each lab includes a 10-second video demonstration showing the key steps and results.
 Videos are embedded in the showcase website and can be viewed directly from the lab cards.

-## Getting Started

-1. Clone this repository
-2. Follow the lab documentation in order
-3. Watch the video demonstrations for visual guidance
-4. Practice the commands and configurations

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.